ginger-with-a-soul/Explosion_Diffuser-Computational_Intelligence/README.md

-## Explosion-Diffuser
+## Summary:

-My take on generating a combinatorial explosion and searching through it for a match using multiple optimization techniques.<br>
+eXplosion Diffuser represents my take on generating a combinatorial explosion and searching through it for a match using computer vision techniques.<br>
 The combinatorial explosion stems from generation of all variations, with symbol repetition, of length `K` using a set of symbols of length `N`:
 `N`<sup>`K`</sup> total number of variations. <br>